pulkitmittal/performance-reviews/README.md

 * Possibly use some ORM to replace SQL queries
 * Use typescript definitions for API spec
 * Translate database errors into human friendly API errors
+* Use database transactions for atomicity

 ### General
 * Set up for production
 * Write test cases
 * Internationalization/Localization
+* Use better loggers and add comments